RediSearch/RediSearch/docs/Commands.md

 FT.SEARCH books-idx "python" LIMIT 10 10 RETURN 1 title
 ```

-Searching for books with "Python" in any TEXT attribute, returning the prince store in the original JSON document.
+Searching for books with "Python" in any TEXT attribute, returning the price stored in the original JSON document.

 ```sql
 FT.SEARCH books-idx "python" RETURN 3 $.book.price AS price